nitinkc/BitVelocity-Docs/docs/05-PROJECT-MANAGEMENT/sprint-planning.md

 - [ ] Metrics and logs are visible in monitoring tools
 - [ ] CI pipeline builds and tests all components
 - [ ] Documentation updated with setup instructions
+- [ ] A short note in `docs/stories/` summarizing what you learned, the protocol used, and links to PRs.

 #### Sprint Risks & Mitigations
 - **Risk**: Docker/Kubernetes setup complexity